TheGuy49/code-samples-for-Crandon-Riordan/Project3/README.md

 Our project 3 was a group of 20+ people working on a ride sharing application.
 This ride sharing application is meant to facilitate communication between Revature associates to solve the logistical issue of getting to work without a car.
-The issue of getting to work without a car in Reston, VA is not the most walkable city.
+Their is an issue getting to work without a car due to the lack of walkability in Reston, VA.

 The technology stack is **Spring Boot** and **Spring Security** on the back-end and **Angular** on the front-end.
 We're using a microservice architecture with **Spring Cloud